Procedures For Submitting AppCard Photos Online

 - Wear prescription glasses if you normally do so

-- Head coverings allowed if you wear it daily for religious purposes (full face must be visible & covering cannot obscure hairline or cast shadows on face)
+- Head coverings are allowed if you wear them daily for religious purposes (full face must be visible & covering cannot obscure hairline or cast shadows on face)

 - Wearing a hat, sunglasses, or anything that obscures the face